celador/ForceCode/README.md

 Win: ctrl + shift + b

 ForceCode looks for Static Resources in two places.
 The first is `resource-bundles`, the second is `spa`.
 Typically, static resources go in the resource-bundles folder, and the resource is named something like `foo.resource` where foo is the name of the static resource.
 So, to create a new Static Resource, ensure the resource-bundles folder exists in the root of your project folder.
-Then create a new folder named how you want your static resource to be named with `.resource` at the end of the name.
+Then create a new folder named how you want your static resource to be named with `.resource.RESOURCETYPE` at the end of the name(E.G. bootstrap.resource.application.x-zip-compressed).
 You can now Bundle and Deploy this Static Resource.
 Whenever you save a file that lives in a resource bundles folder, the resource will automatically bundle and deploy to your org.
 Use this in conjunction with autoRefresh flag and browser property to get a browsersync-like experience

 If you build SPAs, typically you will have a `spa` folder, then another folder named for your static resource, like `spa/foo`.